 Collecting and curating data is one of the most critical steps in developing an ML solution.
 It is generally the most time-consuming activity in the design cycle, and the performance of the resultant model is highly dependent on the quality of the data.
 This is why it is crucial to have effective tools and processes for gathering data.
 The goal of the ML Plugin is to simplify the data collection process and to enable the rapid development of embedded ML solutions.

 Microchip's ML Design Partners

 Microchip has partnered with the experts in embedded ML in order to empower our developers with the latest tools and technologies in the field.
 We have multiple partners because they each have their own unique strengths and areas of expertise.

 With Edge Impulse and SensiMLTM, developers can create solutions for a wide array of use-cases utilizing various sensor types.
-With Motion Gestures, developers can easily create new recognition models for custom, user-defined gestures.
 Our partners provide the necessary tools within their development platform to validate and optimize model performance before deployment.